Paying your rent

 Battling with bills such as rent and council tax?
 You're not alone.

 For advice and information on money and budgeting go to Money advice.

-When you first fall behind with your rent, a member of the Rent and Arrears Recovery team will contact you as soon as possible to discuss the following with you:
+When you first fall behind with your rent, a member of the Housing Rents team will contact you as soon as possible to discuss the following with you:

 - The cause of your arrears

 - Your financial circumstances

 - Your entitlement to benefits

 - How you plan to repay the arrears